weenachuangkud/VMsDispatcher/README.md

 It abstracts Actor communication and workload distribution, allowing you to dispatch tasks across worker threads efficiently.

+- Load balancing: Uses a "Tasks" attribute on each Actor to track workload and routes new tasks to the least busy worker.

 - No dependency on **SharedTable** (when used correctly).

 - Designed to be highly customizable.